jona-sassenhagen/statfail/statfail.md

 In total, 86 articles where found where researchers reported known quantities in their stimulus/materials section, and 58 (**67%**) of these reported inferential statistics of these known values.
 Of these, 47 (**81%**) "accepted" the null hypothesis (i.e., concluded that stimuli or subjects were matched following a nonsignificant test).
 We conclude that in a majority of those cases where researchers published in *B&L* are concerned about nuisance parameters of experimental stimuli, they conduct meaningless tests and misinterpret the results of these tests in a potentially dangerous manner.

 # Conclusion
 Attempting to control confounding of experimental outcomes by statistical inference directly on the values of potential confounds is philosophically unjustified, ineffective, and yet extremely common.
-If one is worried about participant's age influencing the outcome in question, testing participant's age using inferential tests is pointless.
+If one is worried about participant's age or stimulus length influencing the outcome in question, testing participant's age or stimulus length using inferential tests is pointless.
 We hope these observations contribute to a less ritualistic statistical practice in the brain and behavioral sciences.
+Beyond our philosophical and mathematical discussion, we support these assertions with a survey study observing a high rate of improper methods in recent issues of *B&L*, and with a simulation study showing extremely high cost/benefit ratios of these tests.
+We propose concrete examples of how to better deal with potential confounds: treating them as IVs, not DVs, and including them as covariates in multilevel regression analyses.
+However, these should not simply result in a replacement of the current ritual with a new ritual.
+Statistical analysis requires attention and understanding to be meaningful.

+# References